ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

 The general token series concept is defined in {{I-D.ietf-ace-workflow-and-params}}.
-In this profile, a token series is characterized by access tokens used between a given pair (C, RS) having the same session\_id in the EDHOC\_Information, see {{edhoc-parameters-object}}.
+In this profile, a token series is characterized by access tokens used between a given pair (C, RS) having the same "session\_id" in the EDHOC\_Information, see {{edhoc-parameters-object}}.

-AS assigns the session\_id to the EDHOC\_Information when issuing the first access token of a new series and it remains fixed throughout the series lifetime.
+AS assigns the "session\_id" to the EDHOC\_Information when issuing the first access token of a new series and that "session\_id" remains fixed throughout the series lifetime.
 When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share the following properties with the access tokens of the new series:

 * i) issued for the same RS; and
 * ii) bound to the same authentication credential AUTH_CRED_C of the requesting client (irrespectively of how the AUTH_CRED_C is identified in the access tokens).